 Dot Dash explored the America Ground online

 Dot Dash is a six-month season of new digital arts and heritage programmes running from April to September 2020.
 It focuses on the America Ground in Hastings and features work by professional and non-professional creatives responding to the extraordinary stories we have been uncovering with the help of a range of researchers.
 Some stories are historical, some contemporary, some are magical realist, some are true, some we wish were true.
 All are original.

 Our Past, Our Future

-Our season begins with the release of 20 short digital pieces in spoken word, creative writing, photographs, video and animations.
+Our season began with the release of several short digital pieces in spoken word, creative writing, photographs, video and animations.
 Our Past, Our Future was a month-long programme of creative media workshops for older creative people held at Hastings Museum during November 2019.
 The project was a chance to rewrite history through the participants’ own eyes and ears.
 We have created a project video, which explains how Our Past, Our Future came together and ran during autumn 2019.
-Throughout April and May we will be releasing the works on a weekly basis to YouTube.
-The videos can also be viewed on the OPOF page.
+The videos can be viewed on YouTube and on the OPOF page.

-We follow that, from May to the end of July, with one-hour weekly Salons on Zoom and via Isolation Station Hastings.
-Each will be hosted by a creative artist who will invite into their space a small number of guests who offer particular expertise on their chosen theme, along with a ticketed audience.
-The finale will be the premiere performance on Isolation Station (or on the street) of Chris Thorpe-Tracey’s extraordinary song-cycle of the America Ground.
+We followed that, from May to July, with one-hour weekly Salons on Zoom and via Isolation Station Hastings.
+Each Salon was hosted by a creative artist who invited into their space a small number of guests who offered particular expertise on their chosen theme, along with a ticketed audience.
+A video was made of each of the Salons – see the Salons page.